-The Chair then asked if there were any edits or changes to the Board closed session Minutes of October 24, 2024.
-Being none, the Chair asked for a motion to approve the Board closed session Minutes of October 24, 2024 as presented.
+The then Chair asked if there were any edits or changes to the closed meeting Minutes of October 24, 2024.
+Being none, the Chair asked for a motion to approve the closed meeting Minutes of October 24, 2024 as presented.